jdabtieu/litctf-2022-return/rev-minimalist.md

 Running though the `POP` and `PUSH` instructions, we can see that:
 1. current char is popped off the stack
 2. current key2 is popped off the stack
-3. current key1 is poppsed off the stack
+3. current key1 is popped off the stack
 4. previous char is popped off the stack
 5. current char is restored to the stack
 6. every other `PUSH`/`POP` is balanced.